AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-app.md

 #### Return Value
 `void`

+**\* Important Event Handling Notes**<br/>
+- Since the AddOnSdk uses pointer event handlers to perform drag operations, you should ensure that you don't attach any pointer event handlers that prevent default or stop propagation.
+Adding those types of handlers will kill the built-in handlers and cause the events not to work.
+- You should not attach `click` event listeners to drag-enabled elements in the capture phase, as the AddOnSdk attaches a `cancelClickEvent` handler to drag-enabled elements to ensure that the automatic click (pointer down + pointer up automatically fires a click event) doesn't fire.
+Adding other handlers to this same element will cause them to be triggered on drag & drop completion.
+- TIP: Use Chrome devTools to check the handlers attached to the element and its ancestors to identify any which may be causing conflicts with drag and drop handlers.

 <InlineAlert slots="text" variant="info"/>

 See the [Drag & Drop use case implementation](../../guides/develop/index.md#drag-and-drop) for example usage, and the [code samples](../../samples.md) provided for reference.